kuiqejw/50.037-Blockchain-SUTD/README.md

 As seen in the marking scheme above, SPV does not validate the merkle tree in their blockheader.
 The above comment is with regards to Global UTXO/addr:balance + balance for checking TX.
 This can be done via storing a balance of the public key and checking by the miner if the transaction gets issued. :__( Plus a call for Peer Validation)

 Big Project is stored under https://github.com/kuiqejw/Auction-Dapp-Solidity

+Notes for the unlucky fellow:
+.onepkg file for OneNote students, pdf eitherwise.
+I'll recommend using OneNote to read it, pdf is only because I don't intend to subscribe thereafter.